 An evaluator or trainer is authorized to evaluate or train customers for specific products, and to charge for services per his or her contract.
 An evaluator or a trainer cannot modify a contract to train in a subject area for which he or she has not been approved by ATU.

 To charge a special rate for services, such as group skills training not specified in the provider's contract, the evaluator or trainer must obtain written permission using a VR3472, Contracted Service Modification Request.
-The trainer must keep the signed VR3472 in the customer's record.9.2.7 Unannounced On-Site Visits
+The trainer must keep the signed VR3472 in the customer's record.

+Within each service description there is additional information on when and how the VR3472 can be used and completed.

+9.2.7 Unannounced On-Site Visits

 …